cahute/cahute/docs/headers/cahute/link.rst

         Do not use a protocol.

-        This renders all of the functions from :ref:`header-cahute-link-medium` accessible on the created link.
+        This renders all of the functions from :ref:`header-cahute-link-transport` accessible on the created link.

     .. c:macro:: CAHUTE_SERIAL_PROTOCOL_CAS40